-During the fiscal year ended December 31, 2021, the Board maintained four standing committees: the Audit Committee, the Compensation Committee, the Nominating and Corporate Governance Committee and the Transaction Committee.
-The following table provides committee membership as of December 31, 2021 for each of the committees of the Board:
+During the fiscal year ended December 31, 2022, the Board maintained four standing committees: the Audit Committee, the Compensation Committee, the Nominating and Corporate Governance Committee and the Independent Transaction Committee (the "Transaction Committee").
+Each of our standing committees operates under a written charter that satisfies the applicable standards of the Nasdaq and SEC, which is available on the "Investor Relations" section of our website, investors.tileshop.com, under the "Corporate Governance-Governance Documents" heading.
+The following table provides committee membership as of April 17, 2023 for each of the Board:

+Nominating and

-Nominating and Corporate Independent
+(1) Corporate Independent

-Name Audit Compensation Governance Transaction
+Name Audit Compensation (1) Governance Transaction

-Mark J. Bonney X X X
+Mark J. Bonney X Х X

-Deborah K. Glasser X X
+Deborah K. Glasser X Х

-Peter J. Jacullo III X X
+Peter J. Jacullo III Х Х

-Peter H. Kamin X X
+Peter H. Kamin Х X

 Cabell H. Lolmaugh

-Linda Solheid X X X
+Linda Solheid Х Х Х

-^{} Committee chairperson.
+Committee chairperson.